indrajiita/test/Upload PNG via SSH.md

 ## Before you start<a id="before-you-start"></a>

-- To be able to copy files, you must have at least read permissions on the source file and write permission on the target system.
+- To be able to copy files, get at least read permissions on the source file and write permission on the target system.
 - Ensure that you have the password to authenticate on the remote host.

 ## Basic syntax<a id="basic-syntax"></a>